emiliodominguez/annoying-teammate-reviewer/README.md

 ### Environment Variables

 You can configure the tool using environment variables.
+The tool automatically loads a `.env` file from the project root if present.
 Copy `.env.example` to `.env` and customize:

 ```bash
 cp .env.example .env